jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - showErrorDialog(param1, param2): Shows an error dialog box with the title and content specified in the parameters.
   - showSaveDialog(): Shows a save dialog box with filters for markdown and any file types.
   - showOpenDialog(): Shows an open dialog box with filters for markdown and any file types.
-# MarkdownCode > components > body > results view
-- Results-view component is positioned at the bottom of the main body.
-- Users can view results generated by registered transformers from the cybertron-service for the selected text block.
-- Each transformer in the transformers list creates a tab in the view.
-  - Tabs are located at the top of the view.
-  - The transformer name is used as the title and key of the tab.
-  - The tab content displays a results-view-tab component.
-- Create a JSON structure for all the tabs with fields: key, label, and children.
-- Assign the JSON structure to the items property.
 # MarkdownCode > services > line parser
 - The line-parser service is a global singleton object that parses markdown lines and updates the text-fragments stored in the project-service.
 - It has: